 In September 2010, Robert Genn and I taught an inaugural plein air workshop in the Bugaboos.
 We used the helicopter to lift us quickly (3000 vertical feet in less than 10 minutes) to high, stunning vantages.
 It was a life changing experience for many, the trip of a lifetime for others, and a unique painting opportunity for everyone involved.
 In 2013 we completed our 4th annual trip, and each year it gains in popularity.

 Shortly after our 2013 trip, Robert was diagnosed with cancer.
 We discussed at length what direction we wanted heli-painting to take from here, and determined that we felt very strongly it was a distinctive workshop experience that should continue.

+We are excited to be leading this transformative workshop again in 2015.
 Our goal is to continue to share with you a remarkable painting experience, and send you home with records of time spent in very sacred, magical places – stories in brushstrokes that will most certainly last a lifetime.